ksimes/Domotics/README.md

 The start script is setup to transpile so that any changes to .ts files will be recompiled

-posit is pre-defined so can run `http://localhost:4200`
+port is pre-defined so can run `http://localhost:4200`

 Alternatively you can configure the default HTTP host and port used by the development server with command-line options :